Namitha-Prakash/BCG-Forage/README.md

-BCG Data Science & Analytics Virtual Internship – Project README About the Project
+BCG Data Science & Analytics Virtual Internship – Project README 🚀 About the Project

 This project was completed as part of the BCG Data Science & Analytics Virtual Internship Programme (Forage).

 The client, PowerCo, is a major gas and electricity utility company serving corporate, SME, and residential customers across Europe.
-Due to energy market liberalization, the company has experienced significant churn, particularly within the SME segment.
+Due to energy market liberalization, the company has experienced significant churn, especially within the SME segment.

-BCG was engaged to investigate the drivers of churn and test the hypothesis that customer price sensitivity is the primary reason for churn.
-The project involved exploratory data analysis, hypothesis testing, feature engineering, predictive modeling, and strategic business recommendations regarding a proposed 20% discount strategy.
+The objective of this project was to test the hypothesis that customer churn is primarily driven by price sensitivity.
+The analysis included Exploratory Data Analysis (EDA), hypothesis testing, feature engineering, predictive modeling, and business-focused recommendations regarding a proposed 20% discount strategy.

-Project Requirements
+📌 Project Requirements

-Formulate churn as a data science classification problem and test the hypothesis that price sensitivity drives churn.
+Frame churn prediction as a classification problem.

-Perform exploratory data analysis (EDA) to understand customer behavior and identify churn indicators.
+Perform exploratory data analysis to understand churn behavior.

+Define and test price sensitivity as a potential churn driver.

-Engineer predictive features and build a Random Forest classifier to predict churn probability.
+Engineer features and build a Random Forest classifier.

-Evaluate model performance and connect predictions to business impact, particularly regarding discount strategies.
+Evaluate model performance and connect results to business impact.

-Tools & Technologies
+🛠 Tools & Technologies

-Google Colab for model development and experimentation.
+💻 Google Colab

-Python for data analysis and machine learning.
+🐍 Python

-Pandas & NumPy for data manipulation and numerical computations.
+📊 Pandas & NumPy

-Matplotlib & Seaborn for data visualization.
+📈 Matplotlib & Seaborn

-Scikit-learn for feature engineering, model training, and evaluation.
+🤖 Scikit-learn

-CSV datasets for historical customer, pricing, and churn data.
+📁 CSV datasets (customer, pricing, churn data)

-Challenges Faced
+⚠️ Challenges Faced

-Data Cleaning & Preprocessing – Handling missing values, inconsistent formats, categorical encoding, and ensuring proper merging of customer and pricing datasets.
+Data Cleaning & Preprocessing – Handling missing values, encoding categorical variables, and merging multiple datasets correctly.

-Defining Price Sensitivity – Translating a business hypothesis into a measurable variable required creating proxy features from available pricing and consumption data.
+Defining Price Sensitivity – Converting a business assumption into measurable features using pricing and consumption variables.

-Class Imbalance – The churn rate (~9–10%) created an imbalanced classification problem requiring careful metric selection.
+Class Imbalance – Churn rate (~9–10%) created imbalance, requiring careful selection of evaluation metrics.

-Model Evaluation & Business Alignment – Connecting technical metrics such as precision and recall to real financial outcomes and discount decisions.
+Business Interpretation – Translating model performance (precision, recall, F1-score) into financial impact and discount strategy decisions.

-Key Insights
+🔍 Key Insights

-Customer churn rate was approximately 9–10%, indicating moderate but financially significant attrition within the SME segment.
+Customer churn rate was approximately 9–10%, which is financially significant for the SME segment.

-Price was not the strongest driver of churn; consumption over the last 12 months, forecasted meter rent, and net margin showed stronger relationships with churn behavior.
+Price was not the strongest driver of churn.
+Consumption over the last 12 months, forecasted meter rent, and net margin had stronger relationships with churn.

-Customers who stayed beyond the first five months showed significantly lower churn probability, highlighting a critical early-retention window.
+Customers who stayed beyond the first five months showed a significantly lower probability of churning.

-Gas subscription status and electricity consumption patterns played a more influential role than pricing fluctuations alone.
+Gas subscription status and electricity consumption patterns influenced churn more than pricing changes alone.

-Recommendations
+💡 Recommendations

-Focus on retaining customers during the first five months through onboarding engagement strategies rather than blanket discounting.
+Focus on retaining customers during the first five months through better onboarding and engagement strategies.

-Avoid automatically applying a 20% discount, as price sensitivity alone does not sufficiently explain churn and may lead to unnecessary revenue loss.
+Avoid automatically offering a 20% discount, as price is not the main churn driver and blanket discounts may reduce revenue unnecessarily.

-Deploy the Random Forest model to identify high-risk customers, but tie predictions to margin impact before offering incentives.
+🤖 Deploy the Random Forest model to identify high-risk customers before applying incentives.

-Implement a targeted discount strategy optimized per customer based on predicted churn probability and expected revenue contribution rather than a flat discount policy.
+📊 Implement a targeted discount strategy based on predicted churn probability and customer margin instead of a flat discount policy.